 MSPs face multiple challenges, but offer multiple potential benefits to companies that engage them wisely and manage those relationships well.
 SLAs can be valuable assets to those companies.

-Good SLAs lay out in specific detail the services the MSP is to provide, as well as any relevant services for which the MSP is not responsible.
+Good SLAs talk about in specific detail the services the MSP is to provide, as well as any relevant services for which the MSP is not responsible.
 Solid SLAs also include specific service level objectives (SLOs), based on measurements or credible estimates of business needs related to each service.

 You face multiple significant challenges in delivering the best possible IT-powered services for your business.
 Despite these, you must ensure all your chosen solutions meet business needs and desires.
 Those resources must also be cost-effective, secure, and easily integrated with your incumbent IT estate.
 To achieve and maintain all of this while planning for a highly unpredictable future, you could use some help.
 The right MSPs can provide the help you need.